MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-tutorial-analyzing-sales-data-from-excel-and-an-odata-feed.md

 ![Cleaned up table](media/desktop-tutorial-analyzing-sales-data-from-excel-and-an-odata-feed/14.png)

-## Review query steps
+## Review the query steps

 As you shaped and transformed data in the Power Query Editor, each step was recorded in the **Applied Steps** area of the **Query Settings** pane on the right side of Power Query Editor.
 You can step back through the Applied Steps to review the changes you made, and edit, delete, or rearrange them if necessary (although this can be risky, because changing preceding steps can break later steps).

-Select each of your queries in the **Queries** list on the left side of Power Query Editor.
-After applying the data transformations so far, the Applied Steps for your two queries should look like the following:
+Select each of your queries in the **Queries** list on the left side of Power Query Editor, and review the **Applied Steps** in **Query Settings**.
+After applying the previous data transformations, the Applied Steps for your two queries should look like the following:

 ![Products query Applied Steps](media/desktop-tutorial-analyzing-sales-data-from-excel-and-an-odata-feed/15.png) &nbsp;&nbsp; ![Orders query Applied Steps](media/desktop-tutorial-analyzing-sales-data-from-excel-and-an-odata-feed/17.png)

 >[!TIP]
 >Underlying the Applied Steps are formulas written in the **Power Query Language**, also known as the **M** language.
 To see and edit the formulas, select **Advanced Editor** in the **Query** group of the Home tab of the ribbon.

-## Import the transformed data
+## Import the transformed queries

 When you are satisfied with your transformed data, select **Close & Apply** > **Close & Apply** in the **Close** group of the **Home** ribbon tab, to import the data into Power BI Desktop Report View.